couchbase/query/docs/versus-sql.md

 Introduction
 -------------
-This is a basic introduction of a mapping of SQL concepts to UnQL 2013.
-It is neither a tutorial nor a complete introduction to UnQL, and so is suitable for a casual reading.
-For anything more serious, please refer to [UnQL 2013 Specification](unql-2013.md) and the to be written tutorials.
+This is a basic introduction of a mapping of SQL concepts to N1QL.
+It is neither a tutorial nor a complete introduction to N1QL, and so is suitable for a casual reading.
+For anything more serious, please refer to [N1QL SELECT Specification](n1ql-select.md) and to the [N1QL Community page](http://query.couchbase.com).

 Fundamental differences
 ------------------------
-The most important difference versus traditional SQL and UnQL are not lingual but the data model.
+The most important difference versus traditional SQL and N1QL are not lingual but the data model.
 In traditional SQL, data is constrained to tables with a uniform structure, and many such tables exist.

     EMPLOYEE